dinandmentink/nova-markdown/README.md

 - A disk named `public` is assumed to be configured in `filesystems.php`.
 - Nova Markdown uses [spatie/image](https://github.com/spatie/image) for compressing and resizing images.
 Image requires the php [exif extension](http://php.net/manual/en/exif.installation.php) to be enabled.
 - Nova Markdown registers a route and a controller in the same middleware configured in `nova.middleware`.
-This assumes an authenticated user that may access Nova may also post images Nova Markdown's image upload route.
+This assumes an authenticated user that may access Nova may also upload images through Nova Markdown's image upload route.

 ## Config
 Config mainly deals with image uploads.
-Sensible defaults are provided, but Nova Markdown aims to be configurable either through `config/nova-markdown.php` or env variables.
+Sensible defaults are provided, but Nova Markdown aims to be fully configurable either through `config/nova-markdown.php` or env variables.

-For full information please see the [default config](src/config/nova-markdown.php), which can be published:
+For all configuration options please see the [default config](src/config/nova-markdown.php), which can be published:

 ```bash
 php artisan vendor:publish --provider="DinandMentink\Markdown\FieldServiceProvider"